-It was also possible to create brand identity for each series by selecting a color.
+It was also possible to create brand identity for each series by selecting a color for the spine of your pictorial cover.
 Thus yellow for Nancy Drew, blue for Hardy Boys, yellow-orange for Tom Swift Jr., gray for Rick Brant, purple for the Bobbsey Twins, and so on.

 One disadvantage of the new format is that there is no longer a front and back flap on which to advertise.
 The rear panel is routinely used to list titles in the present series.
 Thus, cross-promotion of series was greatly curtailed.

 Some series were slower to adopt the new format than others.
 A factor in this was existing warehouse stock of volumes in dust jacket editions.
 Thus, even when a series began to use the pictorial cover format, not all of the volumes were reprinted in it before the series was discontinued and out of print.

 Only some of the 72 Bobbsey Twins titles are available in their purple spine PC editions.

 Semi-advanced collectors of Judy Bolton may be frustrated to learn that a few volumes are not available in PC.

 Similarly only a few Ken Holt or Connie Blair books are available in this latter format.